gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-15-AI-Image-Detection-More-Robust-Than-You-Think.md

     style G2 fill:#f96,stroke:#333,stroke-width:2px
 ```

-### What the Research Says

-**Gradient-based detection works for GANs**: [The CVPR 2023 paper "Learning on Gradients" (LGrad)](https://openaccess.thecvf.com/content/CVPR2023/html/Tan_Learning_on_Gradients_Generalized_Artifacts_Representation_for_GAN-Generated_Images_Detection_CVPR_2023_paper.html)
-showed that gradient features computed via CNN transformations can detect GAN images with
-good generalization.
+### The Detection Hypothesis

+**Why detection should work:**

+**Gradient-based features** - Real cameras introduce specific gradient patterns from optics, sensor noise (PRNU), and demosaicing.
+AI models generate images from noise without these physical constraints.

-**Diffusion models are different**: Recent work shows diffusion-generated images tend to have
-*lower* high-frequency content than real images, while GANs have *higher* high-frequency content.
+**Frequency domain analysis** - Diffusion models tend to have *lower* high-frequency content than real images (too smooth), while GANs have *higher* high-frequency content (oversharpening).
+The FFT spectrum reveals these differences.
-The artifacts are different.

-**The catch**: These methods assume clean images.
-Real-world images get compressed, resized,
-filtered, and re-uploaded.
-Dataset biases (JPEG vs PNG, different resolutions) can produce
-perfect-looking separation for the wrong reasons.
+**Deep learning** - CNNs can learn subtle statistical patterns that hand-crafted features miss, potentially adapting to degraded conditions.

+**The gap between lab and reality:** Most research tests on pristine images or different datasets.
+Few studies rigorously test what happens when you apply typical web/social media degradation to the *same* images.
+This is what we're testing here.

 ---